 Georgia judges determine child support based primarily on children's reasonable needs, and the parents' combined income.
 Courts use the Child Support Guidelines to come up with a Basic Child Support Obligation (“BCSO”), which is the starting point for determining a final child support amount.
 Each parent is generally responsible for a portion of the BCSO based on their share of both parents' combined income.
 The judge will then make adjustments to the BCSO or a parent's child support obligation based on other factors.
 Courts consider many factors when calculating child support, including each of the following:

 - any other factors that the court deems relevant to child support.

-Failure to pay child support according to a court order can result in judge holding a parent in contempt of court.
+Failure to pay child support according to a child support court order can result in judge holding a parent in contempt of court.
 In some cases, failing to financially support a child may also result in criminal charges of “abandonment.”
 As a prominent Georgia judge once explained, “The child eats before the parent eats.”

 If you have more questions, don't hesitate to contact us and schedule a consultation.